 Cumulative environmental effects will be addressed in the CSPR by identifying other projects and activities that may occur within the geographical area and same temporal scale as the proposed front country facility maintenance project.
 If necessary, such projects will be assessed in combination with the maintenance project for cumulative environmental effects.
 Additional mitigation will be recommended as required.
-Significance of cumulative effects evaluation on a project-specific basis is facilitated through the CSPR.

-All projects covered by the MCSR must first be in accordance with the Jasper National Park Management Plan.
-An environmental assessment of the Jasper National Park Management Plan was conducted by Parks Canada (Parks Canada 2000b).
+All projects covered by the MCSR must first be in accordance with the Jasper National Park of Canada Management Plan (2010).
+An strategic environmental assessment of the Jasper National Park of Canada Management Plan (2010) was conducted by Parks Canada (Parks Canada, 2010).
 It concluded that projects in conformance with the plan will not contribute to significant cumulative effects and will, in some cases, move the Park towards enhanced ecological integrity.

-Development of new front country facilities or construction of new roads or buildings are excluded from this MCSR (refer to Section 2.2).
-As their potential impact and contribution to cumulative effects may be greater than routine maintenance and replacement projects, they require individual assessments, including cumulative effects assessments.
+Construction of new front country facilities, roads or buildings are excluded from this MCSR (refer to Section 2.2) because their potential impact and contribution to cumulative effects may be greater than routine maintenance and replacement projects.
+Therefore these types of projects require individual environmental assessment screenings that include cumulative effects assessments.